Woman accused of threatening a witness in Rogers attempted murder case

-BENTONVILLE -- A Dardanelle woman is being held on $100,000 bond after she was arrested in connection with threatening a witness in an attempted murder case.
+BENTONVILLE -- A Dardanelle woman was being held in lieu of $100,000 bond after she was arrested on charges accusing her of threatening a witness in an attempted murder case.

-Estefany Ileana Mendez, 32, is in the Benton County Jail.
-Prosecutors haven't filed formal charges against her.
+Estefany Ileana Mendez, 32, was being held Tuesday in the Benton County jail.

 Police started investigating after learning Lupica's sister received messages from Mendez attempting to persuade Lupica to change his story and not cooperate, according to the affidavit.